 Last week we discussed why private blockchains are a game-changer for the enterprise.
 There’s no denying that the value add of blockchain technology and distributed ledgers could be immense, while there’s literally unlimited room for innovation, both on a user/consumer level and on an enterprise level.
-The technology’s is just that ground-breaking.
+The technology is just that ground-breaking.
 And that can be a show stopper.

 What’s the right way for innovation-hungry enterprises to approach blockchain?

 In 2017, a market leader such as PwC was already accepting cryptocurrency payments in Hong Kong.
 Almost 2 years later, the company is now providing audit services for clients that deal in crypto.
 Walmart is playing around with blockchain for food traceability, namely to track and verify the origin of their mangos.
-Notice how it all start with just mangos before scaling up.
-At LimeChain for example, we recently built a Proof of Concept blockchain solution that optimises claim management in the FMCG/retail sector for a Fortune 500 company.
+Notice how it all starts with just mangos before scaling up.
+At LimeChain for example, we recently built a Proof of Concept blockchain solution that optimizes claim management in the FMCG/retail sector for a Fortune 500 company.

 Hold on!
 What’s a Proof of Concept?

 A Proof of Concept is a project aimed to validate or invalidate the feasibility of a proposed solution.
 It’s done in a completely controlled environment, with dummy data being used more often than not.
 It’s a great way for enterprises to experiment with emerging technology, before implementing it into real-time market conditions.

 Too many to be covered in a single article.
 Insurance giant AXA is using Ethereum smart contracts as a foundation of their flight delay insurance product Fizzy.
 JPMorgan is working on its own digital currency to settle institutional payments instantaneously.
 The bank even went a step further and open-sourced a private instance of the Ethereum blockchain called Quorum.
 Nestle is experimenting with blockchain to trace milk from farm to factory.